-- 24.1 The licence holder shall ensure a register of all staff who take bookings and dispatch vehicles is maintained whilst licensed. - 24.2 The licence holder shall ensure that any staff on the register mentioned in paragraph 24.1 above provide a basic DBS before commencing work in this role - 24..3 The licence holder shall ensure their employment contracts require all staff on the register mentioned in paragraph 24.2 above must notify the operator if they are convicted of an offence.
+- 24.2 The licence holder shall ensure that any staff on the register mentioned in paragraph 24.1 above provide a basic DBS before commencing work in this role - 24.3 The licence holder shall ensure their employment contracts require all staff on the register mentioned in paragraph 24.1 above notify the operator if they are convicted of an offence.

-24.4 The licence holder shall ensure that evidence is available to prove that comparable safeguards to those in this section are in place if they sub-contract work to another operator.
+- 24.4 The licence holder shall ensure that evidence is available to prove that comparable safeguards to those in this section are in place if they sub-contract work to another operator. - 24.5 The licence holder should ensure that they have and maintain a policy on employing exoffenders, and that this policy should include a requirement for any staff member taking bookings to report any convictions whilst they are employed.